min69u/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## What do you call two guys hanging out by your window?
+Kurt & Rod.